ulisses/analyzer/README.markdown

 DEPENDENCIES
 ============

-Please read in the wikipage the procedures to install the Haskell libraries.

-This page concerns the installation (manually) of the essential Haskell packages and assumes that the user has already installed Cabal in his system.
+This section concerns the installation (manually) of the essential Haskell packages and assumes that the user has already installed Cabal in his system.

 First install language-c-0.3.2.1, but do not install the version on hackage.
 Install mine.
 Goto Analyzer/language-c-0.3.2.1 and run this commands: